nv-morpheus/Morpheus/tests/benchmarks/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-More benchmark data including throughput (messages/sec, bytes/sec) will be saved to `./tests/benchmarks/.benchmarks`.
+A comprehensive report for each test run will be saved to a JSON file in  `./tests/benchmarks/.benchmarks`.
+This will include throughput (lines/sec, bytes/sec), GPU info and Morpheus configs for each test workflow.